 Go where there are fewer people

-The more difficult it is to reach a location, the less competition you’ll have when looking for the right composition.
-There are a lot of iconic locations for landscape photography that are easily accessible by car or a short hike on a well traveled trail.
-And there is nothing wrong with checking those beautiful spots off on your photography bucket list.
-But it can be a hassle dealing with the lineup of photographers during peak times when trying to find that perfect spot to catch the light just right.
+The more difficult a location is to reach, the less competition you’ll have when looking for the right composition.
+There are a lot of iconic locations for landscape photography that are easily accessible by car or a short hike.
+While there’s nothing wrong with checking off those beautiful spots on your photography bucket list, you may have to deal with a lineup of photographers during peak times and struggle to snag the perfect spot for lighting and composition.

-If a beautiful location in the mountains takes a few days of backpacking to get to, you probably will have the place to yourself when taking pictures.
-Doing something like this could also mean having to wait for a long time for the right conditions to exist and there might be a chance you go home with nothing for a lot of hard work.
-With careful planning, patience, and persistence, you could eventually make an image of a lifetime in a place that few photographers have visited.
+If a beautiful location in the mountains takes a few days of backpacking to reach, you’ll probably have the place to yourself when taking pictures.
+On the downside, you can’t just jump in your car and head to the spot when conditions are right.
+You may have to wait a long time for the right conditions to appear after you’ve arrive.
+However, with careful planning, patience, and persistence, you could eventually create an image of a lifetime in a place few photographers have visited.

 Learn as much as you can

-Being a good photographer means always looking to improve.
-You can attend the workshops of your favorite photographers, go take photography classes at your local university, read books and blogs, join a photography club, and most importantly, take a lot of photos.
+Being a good photographer means always looking for ways to improve your craft.
+You can attend workshops led by your favorite photographers, take photography classes at your local university, read books and blogs, join a photography club, and most importantly, take a lot of photos.

-Workshops and classes can be expensive and over the past few years professional photographers have started creating ebooks, like the ones over at Photography Concentrate, which are affordable and full of helpful information about becoming a better photographer.
+Since workshops and classes can be expensive, professional photographers have started to create ebooks, too, like the ones at Photography Concentrate, which are affordable and full of helpful information about becoming a better photographer.

 When it comes to post-processing your landscape photos, you can start working on your techniques with Photoshop actions and Lightroom presets (like these from Contrastly) which also are cheaper than attending a workshop.
 Develop a style that works for you and then consistently stick with it.
 A lot of popular landscape photographers have a distinct style that makes them stand out from the rest.